sonatype/nexus-iq-server-ha/chart/README.md

 ### EFS Storage Class

-If you want to use dynamic provisioning, then an EFS storage class should be pre-installed and configured in the cluster with the correct settings to allow read/write access to the Nexus IQ Server pod users, which have UID 1000 and GID 1000 by default e.g.
+If you want to use dynamic provisioning, then an EFS storage class should be pre-installed and configured in the cluster with the correct settings to allow read/write access to the Sonatype IQ Server pod users, which have UID 1000 and GID 1000 by default e.g.
    ```
    kind: StorageClass